 Buying a house from a divorcing couple has its advantages and disadvantages.
-Sometimes you can get a better deal if the couple needs the money and wants to sell, and sometimes "a divorcing couple could blow up a deal and you could lose your financing and your mortgage lock date," says attorney Stuart Slotnick, of New York's Buchanan Ingersoll & Rooney, who has real estate and marital law.
+Sometimes you can get a better deal if the couple needs the money and wants to sell, and sometimes "a divorcing couple could blow up a deal and you could lose your financing and your mortgage lock date," says attorney Stuart Slotnick, of New York's Buchanan Ingersoll & Rooney, who has See photos of homes for sale in your area and across the country on AOL Real Estate experience in both real estate and marital law.

 In one case, a disgruntled husband in a very ugly divorce turned on all the faucets in the house the night before the pre-inspection on the closing date and flooded the house, he says.

 "Buying from couples who are divorcing is a huge advantage because you have all the leverage," Kaufer says.
 "One or both of the parties is usually superanxious to sell the house and just be finished with the process.
 In all three cases when we bought houses from couples who are divorcing we got our houses well below asking price -- even during the overheated markets."

 Kaufer says he even got a good deal on a "killer desk set" and some other furnishings from the sellers who wanted to dump items so the spouse wouldn't take it in the divorce.
 "We got the desk set for something like $25 because the wife wanted to dump it.
 And we got some nice rugs and a couch from him for something like $100 [because] she had picked out the items."